- 1 Traditional Keyword Research

 I’m going to show you a quick method to generate keyword ideas and analyse their difficulty using free tools.
 I’ll also reveal the exact formula KWFinder uses to calculate their keyword difficulty scores, and how you can replicate this for free!

-1) Enter your seed keyword into the following tools.
+Enter your seed keywords into the following tools.

-Use these tools to generate keyword ideas, including long-tail keywords and LSI variants.
+These tools will generate keyword ideas, including long-tail keywords and LSI variants.

 I personally use all of them to generate as many keyword ideas as possible.